cloudify-cosmo/cloudify-azure-plugin/README.md

 # cloudify-azure-plugin
-Azure plugin for Cloudify
+Microsoft Azure plugin for Cloudify

-Plugin status: Work-in-Progress - Do not use yet !!!
+*Shh... a complete rewrite is in progress*